 Despite the fact that the overall economy is improving, there are still certain factors holding Millennials back, including a weak job market for recent grads, student loan debt and payments, and tight lending standards.
 According to CNN, Millennials will also have to face slow economic gains and a standing wage rate.
 Because of this, over the next few years, Millennials will trickle into the City.

-The Future of NYC
+The Future of NYCThe Future of NYC

 Over the past year, Manhattan has enjoyed a vivacious economy through better job opportunities and an expanding, well-balanced real estate sector, which is a trend expected to continue in the future.
 While the current housing industry trend is rental, the increase in population, along with limited inventory and increased prices, can change that.